How Much Does Cremation Cost?

 With a direct cremation, there's no viewing of a deceased person beforehand.
 Rather, the body is sent directly to a crematory, whose staff often helps complete the death certificate and any other required documentation.
 Because a direct cremation eliminates the need for a funeral home to host a memorial — or prepare the body for viewing — it involves the least cost.

-The cost for direct cremation, or simple cremations, as they're sometimes called, can range from a few hundred dollars to a few thousand, according to the Cremation Institute.3
+The cost for direct cremation, or simple cremations, as they're sometimes called, can range from a few hundred dollars to a few thousand.3

 Other Factors That Affect Cremation Costs